Ten safety steps you can take yourself

 Bring your own pillow during the pandemic

 Many light-sleepers already travel with their own pillows.
-You don’t really need your own pillow in a well-laundered room, but the face is a danger area for coronavirus so you might feel more comfortable with your own trusted travel pillow.
+You don’t really need your own pillow in a well-laundered room, but the face is a danger area for Covid so you might feel more comfortable with your own trusted travel pillow.

 Consider buying a UV wand